Angelinamurdock/deep-learning-challenge/README.md

    - Best achieved: Accuracy = 72.71%

 ## Summary
-This project aimed to build a predictive model that could help Alphabet Soup identify funding applicants who are most likely to succeed.
-A deep learning model was developed and tested using a large dataset of past applicants.
+A deep learning model was developed to build a predictive model that could help Alphabet Soup identify funding applicants who are most likely to succeed.
 While the model performed reasonably well—with a best accuracy of 72.71%—it fell short of the 75% target.
 Multiple efforts were made to improve the model, including modifying the network structure and adjusting the data, but improvements were limited.
 This suggests that a deep neural network may not be the most effective solution for this particular dataset.

 ### **Recommendation:**
-To improve results, I recommend switching to a tree-based machine learning model, such as Random Forest or XGBoost.
+To improve results, I recommend switching to a tree-based machine learning model, such as Random Forest.
 These models are better suited for structured data like this, where inputs come from well-defined categories and numeric values.
 They tend to perform better with fewer tuning requirements, offer more interpretability, and can often achieve higher accuracy in classification problems like this one.
-Trying one of these models may help Alphabet Soup make more accurate and confident funding decisions.

 ## Installation
 **1. Clone the Repository:**